akalend/hhvm-msgpack/README.md

 MessagePack (msgpack.org) is an efficient binary serialization format, which lets you exchange data among multiple languages like JSON, except that it's faster and smaller.
 Small integers are encoded into a single byte while typical short strings require only one extra byte in addition to the strings themselves.

-For pack/unpack use the Roman Tsisyk msg-packer https://github.com/rtsisyk/msgpuck

 It has not any dependencies.

 ### Installation